bencodezen/go-blog/source/_posts/back-to-blast.md

 The rest of this month will serve as my beta testing for my plan, but this is what I'm looking at.

-1. Serious games per week: 3 games per week
+1.  **Serious games per week**: 3 games per week

-2. Study method: Review and study a little bit during each weekday.
+2.  **Study method**: Review and study a little bit during each weekday.

-<div>That's it?
+That's it?
 Yup.
 The key thing for this plan is consistency.
 I'm in no rush to get to the dan level.
 It'll come when it's time.
 Meanwhile, watch your back SDK's.
-I'm coming for ya! =D</div>
+I'm coming for ya! =D